 2. A Constant Flow of New Students to Keep Schedules Full

 Over the course of the year, students may move or quit.
 This can leave a teacher with gaps in their schedule.
 Many music schools primarily advertise in late August and September.
 At our academy we prioritize new student recruitment year-round to keep our teachers' schedules as full as possible.
-Each year we strategically spend money on advertising via social media, direct mail, community publications and other media to constantly attract new students.
-We maintain relationships with school music instructors, and regularly let them know when we have openings in our studios.
 We push to register new students for private music lessons even during typically slower registration months such as May or June.

 3. Extras Are Taken Care Of